Gems of the Seine & Unforgettable Douro with Lisbon

 Château de Vaux-le-Vicomte: Take a coach to the Château de Vaux-le-Vicomte, located an hour’s drive from Paris.
 This château is credited as the founding French formal garden that was the inspiration for Versailles.
 The property is laid out in a typical symmetrical fashion with its stunning gardens creating a theatrical setting.

 This afternoon is free to explore Paris at your own leisure.
 Perhaps you’d like to people-watch on the Champs-Elysee from a sidewalk café, head to the top of the Eiffel Tower for a bird’s-eye view of the city, or venture to Montmartre, the artist’s district and where the famed Moulin Rouge is located.
 Alternatively, relax back on board your luxurious Scenic Space-Ship.
+You will remain docked here overnight giving you one final chance to soak up the atmosphere of the City of Light.

 Paris